solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

     ![This image demonstrates how to select the AddCustomerFunction from the Function App instance.](./media/select-function-from-portal.png "Selecting the Function")

 - On the **AddCustomerFunction** page, select **Code + Test**.
 Then, select **Test/Run** to access the built-in testing interface
 - Issue a simple GET request to the Function App endpoint.

-You can use a *function key*, which is scoped to an individual Function App, or a *host key*, which is scoped to an Azure Functions instance.
+    > **NOTE** It is possible to use a *function key*, which is scoped to an individual Function App, or a *host key*, which is scoped to an Azure Functions instance.

     ![This image demonstrates how to configure a GET request to the Function App endpoint from the Azure portal.](./media/azure-portal-function-test.png "GET request test")

-- You should immediately see the Function App execute successfully
+- The Function App should execute successfully

 ## Troubleshooting